rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Progress message:

-The MVS already considers
+The MVS is able to simulate a wide range of assets:

-* PV plants, wind plants
+* :ref:`PV plants, wind plants <dispatchable_sources>`
-* BESS
+* :ref:`Battery Electricity Storage Systems (BESS) <battery_storage>`, via generic storage object
+* :ref:`Thermal storages <thermal_storage>`, via generic or thermal storage object
+* :ref:`Power plants <power_plants>` as simple generators.
+* And many more (see below)

 :ToDo:

-Thermal storages are for now defined analogously to electrical storages.
-It could be considered whether we should actually use the new oemof_thermal object.
-It is not clear how this would fit into the EPA data bank.

-A CHP with fix ratio between the heat and electricity output can already be simulated.
-For a chp with a variable ration between those two outputs, we need to add the specific chp asset to the possible inputs.
+A CHP with fix ratio between the heat and electricity output can already be simulated, but has not been tested.
+For a CHP with a variable ration between those two outputs, we need to add the specific chp asset to the possible inputs.

 FUN-MVS-06 - Assets of Energy Conversion
 ########################################